MikeRogers0/puma-ngrok-tunnel/README.md

 ![image](https://user-images.githubusercontent.com/325384/57193363-1d2c4800-6f32-11e9-82a4-1efc54fac0ad.png)

 A plugin for puma that'll start a [ngrok tunnel](https://ngrok.com/) to your rails server when puma starts.
-Primary I built this to make the following a little easier:
+Primary I built this to make the following a easier:

   * Working with apps that require Webhooks to be received by the app to work correctly
-  * Demoing your local rails app to someone else without have to share IPs
+  * Demoing your local rails app to someone else
-  * Working with [Puma-dev](https://github.com/puma/puma-dev/) so your apps feels as production-like as possible.
+  * Working with [Puma-dev](https://github.com/puma/puma-dev/) so your apps feels as production-like as possible
   * Testing on mobile.

-I've setup a [sample Rails 6 app](https://github.com/MikeRogers0/puma-ngrok-tunnel-SampleRails6App) that demos an implementation of this gem.
+I've setup a [sample Rails 6 app](https://github.com/MikeRogers0/puma-ngrok-tunnel-SampleRails6App) which demos an implementation of this gem.

 ## Installation